 It is also possible for kittens to receive temporary immunity through the transfer of antibodies in the colostrum — the first milk produced by the mother.
 This is called “passive immunity,” and how long it protects the kittens from infection depends upon the levels of protective antibodies produced by the mother.
 It rarely lasts longer than 12 weeks.

 Prevention is vital to your cat’s health.
 Today, there are vaccines that offer the best protection from feline parvovirus infection.
-Vaccination is equally important for strictly indoor cats as well as indoor/outdoor cats because the virus is everywhere in the environment.
-Most young kittens receive their first vaccination between six and eight weeks of age and follow-up vaccines are given until the kitten is around 16 weeks of age.
+Vaccination is just as important for strictly indoor cats as for indoor/outdoor cats because the virus is everywhere in the environment.
+Most young kittens receive their first vaccination between 6 and 8 weeks of age, and follow-up vaccines are given until the kitten is around 16 weeks of age.
 Adult vaccination schedules vary with the age and health of the cat, as well as the risk of FP in the area.
 Consult your veterinarian for advice on an appropriate vaccination schedule for your cat(s).